Do you need an ebook reader when you have a phone or tablet with an ebook app?

 The most significant advantage of these dedicated ebook readers is long battery life.

-Some models have page turn buttons, a memory card, and if you like to read near water, you can even buy a waterproof ebook reader.
+Some models have a built in dictionary, night mode, page turn buttons, a memory card, and if you like to read near water, you can even buy a waterproof ebook reader.

-But in the end, electronic book readers display text with perhaps a page turn feature.
+But in the end, electronic book readers display text in a page read format with a page turn feature.

 If you already own a smartphone or tablet, does it make sense to spend a lot of money on yet another gadget?